aradinka/aradinka.com/data/blog/project-arima.md

 2. Intervention ARIMA Analysis
 	- Identification of orders b, r, and s
 	- Diagnostic checking of the alleged intervention model
-	- Determination of the best intervention model
+	- Choosing of the best intervention model

 ## Pre-Intervention ARIMA Analysis